ZlordHUN/cosmic-widget-applet/QUICKSTART.md

 ## Auto-start Widget

+The widget can auto-start automatically when the applet loads.
+This is controlled by the `widget_autostart` setting (enabled by default).

+To disable auto-start, you would need to manually edit the config file and set `widget_autostart = false`.

-To have the widget start automatically:
+Alternatively, to have the widget start with the system independently:

 1. Add to COSMIC startup applications:
    ```bash